 Industrial Gates for Protection

 At Commercial Gate Systems we’ve found at those sites where industrial automatic gates are installed at the commencement of the project, businesses were not only given peace of mind that their plant and equipment was protected, but they were able to monitor the traffic coming in and out of their property.

 Our Industrial automatic gates can be fitted with intercom access equipment, card readers, CCTV and phone entry system access controllers.
 This enables businesses to not only monitor traffic but also allows them to grant access to, and record, ad-hoc site visitors as required.

 Fencing and Automatic gates are not just a security measure.
 It is common knowledge that construction sites are dangerous places.
 The risks for unauthorised personnel entering a site include injuries or death from falls, electric shock, drowning and exposure to hazardous materials to name a few.
 It is little wonder site security is also an OH&S requirement in most Australian States.

 At Commercial Gate Systems we can help business owners reduce their risks and save time and money.
 We provide free on-site quotes for all commercial clients to provide you with the best solution to protect your most valuable assets.

-For more information or to request a quote please visit the Commercial Gate Systems website or phone 07 3286 8119 to talk with a team member today.
+For more information or to request a quote please contact us or phone 07 3286 8119 to talk with a team member today.